Share

 Negative Goodwill in a Balance Sheet

-I generally follow the alternative approach to present negative goodwill under the head of intangible asset but you can follow any method you are comfortable with since both are acceptable in the industry.
+I generally follow the alternative approach to present negative goodwill under the head of intangible assets but you can follow any method you are comfortable with since both are acceptable in the industry.

 If you are still confused about how to present negative goodwill in a balance sheet perhaps the below-stated example may be of some help